Heads of Laboratories

 The quest to better understand cell division has immediate implications for medicine because it can lead to the development of therapies for diseases associated with improper division.
 In addition, the small-molecule probes Dr. Kapoor and his lab members identified have the potential to serve as templates for drugs and to help validate new targets for chemotherapeutics.

 Dr. Kapoor is the Associate Director and a faculty member in the Tri-Institutional Ph.D.
 Program in Chemical Biology.

-Dr. Kapoor graduated from the California Institute of Technology with bachelor’s degrees in chemistry and biology in 1993.
+Dr. Kapoor graduated with honors from the California Institute of Technology with bachelor’s degrees in chemistry and biology in 1993.
 He received his Ph.D. in chemistry in 1998 from Harvard University and did his postdoctoral research at Harvard Medical School.
 He came to Rockefeller in 2001 as assistant professor and was named associate professor in 2005 and professor in 2008.

 Dr. Kapoor received the 2012 Irving Sigal Young Investigator Award from The Protein Society and a Leukemia and Lymphoma Society Scholar Award in 2008.
 In 2003 he was named a Pew Fellow in the Biomedical Sciences.